larsspreng/starter-hugo-academic/content/post/getting-started/index.md

 ---
-title: First Blog Post
+title: Nothing here yet
-subtitle: Test post
+subtitle:

 # Summary for listings and search engines
-summary: test post summary
+summary:
 # Link this post with a project
 projects: []